Our Leadership Team

 Career Highlights: Prior to joining the Boston University School of Law in 2019, Toni was the founding director of the Senior Fellows Program at the Conservation Law Foundation (CLF).
 During an earlier stint as a CLF staff attorney, Toni worked on a wide range of issues, from transportation policy and stormwater management to renewable energy and regional climate action.
 She has also served as executive director of Massachusetts Appleseed Center for Law & Justice, and as a litigation associate at Ropes & Gray.

-Other Boards/Activities/Affiliations: Board Chair, Charles River Watershed Association (2023-present, board member since 2020); Board Member, Just Zero (2023-current); Advisory Board Member, Massachusetts Appleseed Center for Law and Justice (2008-present); Formerly National Advisory Board, Union of Concerned Scientists (2007-2014), Head Coach, Girls on the Run Greater Boston (2015-2017).
+Other Boards/Activities/Affiliations: Board Member, Charles River Watershed Association (2020-present; Board Chair 2023-25); Board Member, Just Zero (2023-present); Advisory Board Member, Massachusetts Appleseed Center for Law and Justice (2008-present); Formerly National Advisory Board, Union of Concerned Scientists (2007-2014), Head Coach, Girls on the Run Greater Boston (2015-2017).

 Executive Director for the Arts, Boston Public Schools (Retired)